framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

 Using Subsystems
 ===
-The subsystems feature allows you to combine existing FW/1 applications as modules of a larger FW/1 application.
-The subsystems feature was contributed by Ryan Cogswell and the documentation was written by Dutch Rapley.
-Read about [Using Subsystems](/documentation/3.5/using-subsystems.html) to combine FW/1 applications.
+The subsystems feature allows you to modularize your FW/1 application as it grows, by breaking it down into a series of "mini FW/1 applications".
+It can also allow you to combine  other FW/1 applications as modules into your application.
+The subsystems feature was originally contributed by Ryan Cogswell and has been overhauled as part of reelase 3.5, based on ideas by Steve Neiland.
+The original documentation was written by Dutch Rapley.
+Read about [Using Subsystems](using-subsystems.html) to modularize or combine FW/1 applications.

 Accessing the FW/1 API
 ===
 FW/1 uses the `request` scope for some of its temporary data so that it can communicate between `Application.cfc` lifecycle methods without relying on `variables` scope (and potentially interfering with user data in variables scope).
-The [Reference Manual](/documentation/3.5/reference-manual.html) specifies which request scope variables are used and what you may and may not do with them.
+The [Reference Manual](reference-manual.html#request-scope) specifies which request scope variables are used and what you may and may not do with them.

 In addition, the API of FW/1 is exposed to controllers, views and layouts in a particular way as documented below.

 Controllers and the FW/1 API
 ---
 Each controller method is passed the request context as a single argument called `rc`, of type `struct`.
-If access to the FW/1 API is required inside a controller, you can define an `init()` method (constructor) which takes a single argument, of type `any`, and when FW/1 creates the controller CFC, it passes itself in as the argument to `init()`.
-Your `init()` method should save that argument in the variables scope for use within the controller methods:
+If access to the FW/1 API is required inside a controller, you can define an `init()` method (constructor) which takes a single argument `fw`, of type `any`, and when FW/1 creates the controller CFC, it passes itself in as the argument to `init()`.
+Your `init()` method should save the `fw` argument in the variables scope for use within the controller methods:

-    function init(fw) {
+    function init( fw ) {
         variables.framework = fw;
         return this;
     }

-    function setBeanFactory( beanFactory ) {
+    // make your controller bean factory aware function setBeanFactory( beanFactory ) {
         variables.beanFactory = beanFactory;
     }

 Alternatively, you can declare a dependency on the `framework` like this:

-    property beanFactory;
-    property framework;
+    property beanFactory; // make your controller bean factory aware property framework;   // make your controller framework aware

 Then you could call any framework method:

-     var user = variables.beanFactory.getBean("user");
+     var user = variables.beanFactory.getBean( "user" );
-     variables.framework.populate(user);
+     variables.framework.populate( user );

 This will call `setXxx()` methods on the user bean, passing in matching elements from the request context.
 An optional second argument may be provided that specifies the keys to populate (the default is to attempt to match against every `setXxx()` method on the bean):

-    variables.framework.populate(user,'firstName, lastName, email');
+    variables.framework.populate( user, 'firstName, lastName, email' );

 This will call `setFirstName()`, `setLastName()` and `setEmail()` on the user bean, passing in matching elements from the request context.

-The other framework methods that are useful for controllers are:
+Other framework methods that are useful for controllers include `setView()`, `setLayout()`, `abortController()`, and `redirect()`:

     variables.framework.redirect( action, preserve, append, path, queryString );

 where `action` is the action to redirect to, `preserve` is a list of request context keys that should be preserved across the redirect (using `session` scope) and `append` is a list of request context keys that should be appended to the redirect URL. `preserve` and `append` can both be omitted and default to none, i.e., no values preserved or appended.
 The optional `path` argument allows you to force a new base URL to be used (instead of the default `variables.framework.baseURL` which is normally `CGI.SCRIPT_NAME`). `queryString` allows you to specify additional URL parameters and/or anchors to be added to the generated URL.
-See the [Reference Manual](/documentation/3.5/reference-manual.html) for more details.
+See the [Reference Manual](reference-manual.html#public-void-function-redirect-string-action-string-preserve--none-string-append--none-string-path--see-below-string-querystring---string-statuscode--302-string-header---) for more details.

-I cannot imagine other FW/1 API methods being called from controllers at this point but the option is there if you need it.

 Views/Layouts and the FW/1 API
 ---